Tonkinese cat: Coat and color

+Additionally, all colors can present in the tortoiseshell or tabby patterns.

+Color and pattern recognition

+Depending on the cat registry, not all colors and patterns are allowed for the Tonkinese cat breed.
+Tonkinese are currently officially recognized by the Cat Fanciers' Association (CFA) and World Cat Federation (WCF) in only four base colors: black (brown, seal, natural), blue, chocolate (champagne), and lilac (platinum).
+All four base colors are allowed in the three colorpoint patterns.
+The GCCF accepts brown, blue, chocolate, lilac, cinnamon, and fawn, red, cream, plus caramel and apricot.
+These colors are allowed in the tortoiseshell and tabby patterns, and additionally the three colorpoint patterns.
+Similar to the GCCF, The International Cat Association (TICA) accepts all of the genetically possible colors and patterns.

 Temperament

-Like both parent breeds, Tonkinese are intelligent, active, vocal and generally people-oriented cats, playful and interested in everything going on around them; however, this also means they are easily susceptible to becoming lonesome or bored.
+Like both parent breeds, Tonkinese are active, vocal and generally people-oriented cats, playful and interested in everything going on around them; however, this also means they are easily susceptible to becoming lonesome or bored.
 Their voice is similar in tone to the Burmese, persistent but softer and sweeter than the Siamese, similar to the gentle quacking of a duck.
 Like Burmese, Tonkinese are reputed to sometimes engage in such dog-like behaviors as fetching, and to enjoy jumping to great heights.

+Health

+In a 2012 review of over 5,000 cases of urate urolithiasis, the Tonkinese was significantly under-represented with only one of the recorded cases belonging to the breed against a population of 365.

 Genetics

 Tonkin is a crossbreed type, with coat color and pattern wholly dependent on whether individuals carry the Siamese or Burmese gene.
 Breeding two mink Tonkinese cats does not usually yield a full litter of mink kittens, as this intermediate pattern is the result of having one gene for the Burmese solid pattern and one for the Siamese pointed pattern.

 Colors and patterns in any litter depend both on statistical chance and the color genetics and patterns of the parents.
 Breeding between two mink-patterned cats will, on average, produce half mink kittens and one quarter each pointed and sepia kittens.
 A pointed and a sepia bred together will always produce all mink patterned kittens.
 A pointed bred to a mink will produce half pointed and half mink kittens, and a sepia bred to a mink will produce half sepia and half mink kittens.